How Access to Work (NI) can help

 Apply to Access to Work (NI)

-You can also contact a work coach in your local Jobs and Benefits office.
+- alternatively you can also contact a work coach in your local Jobs and Benefits office.

 The application must be made by the person with the disability.
 A work coach can contact your local Access to Work team for you or give you their contact details.
 An Access to Work adviser will normally visit your place of work and advise on the most cost effective solution.